-Taking part in any activity that minimises social distancing is risky, but flying is probably safer than you think.
+Taking part in any activity that minimises social distancing carries risk, but flying is probably safer than you think.

 A 2018 study into the way infectious diseases are spread in planes found that it’s unlikely that a droplet-mediated respiratory infectious disease – like COVID-19 – would be able to spread more than one metre on an aircraft.
 This is backed up by some practical examples.
 Earlier this year, Canadian public health officials found that there were no new infections on a 15-hour flight from Guangzhou to Toronto, with two passengers on board suffering from COVID-19.